markster70/M9-WP-Boilerplate/README.md

 You will need to add a licence key for ACF Pro if you wish to have pro features within the plugin after install.

 Flexible content blocks are generally what we use for projects.
-We have left this repo as unopinionated as possible for pre-defined fields.
+We have left this repo as un-opinionated as possible for pre-defined fields.
 There are just a couple of global fields that we use as clones for component options as we build out.

 There are some sensible defaults in functions.php including nav menus, custom thumbnails and custom logo.